Rock 'n' Roll History for

 The Kingston Trio led the US hit parade with a century-old Folk song called "Tom Dooley".
 Although this popular group would place nine more records in the US Top 40, this would be their only number one.
 The lyrics of the song are based on the 1866 murder of a woman named Laura Foster in Wilkes County, North Carolina by Tom Dula (whose name in the local dialect was pronounced "Dooley").

-1962 - ClassicBands.com
+- ClassicBands.com

 November 17

 The Four Seasons' "Big Girls Don't Cry" reaches the top spot on the Billboard singles chart, just as their first hit, "Sherry" did earlier in the year.
-Songwriter Bob Crewe later said that he was inspired to write the song after he heard actor John Payne use the phase "big girls don't cry" in a 1956 movie called Slightly Scarlet.
+Songwriter Bob Crewe later said that he was inspired to write the song after he heard actor John Wayne use the phase "big girls don't cry" in a 1956 movie called Slightly Scarlet.
 In the UK, the song reached #13.

-1963 - ClassicBands.com
+- ClassicBands.com

 November 17

 John Weightman, the Headmaster of a Surrey Grammar School, banned all students from having Beatle haircuts.
 In announcing his decision he said "This ridiculous style brings out the worst in boys physically.
 It makes them look like morons."
+One of his senior students replied, "The ban will not go down well with most of the boys.
+I think it is stupid.
+The Beatles are great and I see nothing wrong with their style of haircut."

 November 17

-1970 - ClassicBands.com
+- ClassicBands.com

 November 17

-Elton John, along with Dee Murray on bass and backing vocals and Nigel Olsson on drums and backing vocals, perform live at A&R Recording Studios in New York.
+Elton John, along with Dee Murray on bass and backing vocals, and Nigel Olsson on drums and backing vocals, perform live at A&R Recording Studios in New York.
 The thirteen songs they play are broadcast on WABC-FM and later make up Elton's first live album, "17-11-70", which would reach #11 in America and #20 in the UK.

-1971 - ClassicBands.com
+- ClassicBands.com

 November 17